BlazeInferno64/blazed.js/README.md

 Using blazed.js you can perform advanced HTTP Requests from your browser directly with custom error handling like network error, timeout,etc. and automatic JSON Parsing

-Its based on XMLHttpRequest Library which is built-in any web browser!
+Its based on <a href="https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest">XMLHttpRequest</a> Library which is built-in any web browser!

 # Blazed()